exaroth/flask-imgur/README.md

 ## Not usable yet dont download it

 A simple module implementing automatic image upload into Imgur file sharing service.
 Imgur does have rather big and convoluted API, this library is meant for those who simply want to upload and delete images from their service with no additional hassle.
+Compatible with Python 2.6+ and 3.x.

-For Flask-Imgur to work properly you need `client_id` API key optainable
+For Flask-Imgur to work properly you need `client_id` API key, see [Imgur API documentation](https://api.imgur.com/) for information on how to obtain it.

 `user id` can either be provided via Flask config file (with `IMGUR_ID` key) or passed during Imgur class initialization